JoTechOfficial/Shadex/README.md

 Credits & Font Used
 -----
-Heavily Modified Version Of This Skin: https://github.com/maenDisease/BetterDiscordStuff/tree/main/Themes/Solana
+Heavily Modified Version Of This Skin: https://github.com/schnensch0/zelk

-Home Button By: IcoGhost

-Icons Provided By: Icon8

 Font: Bahnschrift (Included In Windows 10 and 11)